 “We’re reshaping the culture of the future.
 Food is a tool to create health, wealth, and social change,” says Princess.
 “We use it to bring people together and show love.
-The change is individual, social, change,” says Princess.
-“We use it to bring together and show love.
-THe change is individual, social, and then systemic.”
+The change is individual, social, and then systemic,” says Princess.

 Building Trust and Staying Power